cyclr/docs/pages/v2/04-embedding/05-marketplace/02-deploy-marketplace.md

     </tr>
     <tr>
         <td>[ConnectorAuthentications].AuthenticationId</td>
-        <td>The ID of the authentication method you want this instance of your Connector to use.</td>
+        <td>The ID of the authentication method you want this instance of your Connector to use.
+If the Connector only supports one form of authentication, this value becomes optional.</td>
         <td>0000000-0000-0000-0000-000000000000</td>
     </tr>
     <tr>